 I work primarily in epistemology and philosophy of language.
 In epistemology, I work on the semantics, pragmatics and psychology of knowledge ascriptions.
 Other interests include testimony, memory, skepticism and pragmatic encroachment.
-Most of my work in philosophy of language is on predicates of personal taste, but I also have more general interests in topics such as context-sensitivity, non-literal contents and assertion.
+Most of my work in philosophy of language is on predicates of personal taste, but I also have more general interests in topics such as context-sensitivity, non-literality and assertion.
 I recently got interested in experimental philosophy and did some studies on knowledge ascriptions and predicates of personal taste.
 In the future, I want to work more on beliefs, credences and their relation to action.

-I am also editor of the philpapers category Epistemic Contextualism and Invariantism and coordinator of the research network The Semantics and Metasemantics of Context-Sensitive Language.
+I am also editor of the PhilPapers category Epistemic Contextualism and Invariantism and coordinator of the research network The Semantics and Metasemantics of Context-Sensitive Language.
 Together with Julia Zakkou, I run a little website, where we list work in experimental philosophy on the relativism-contextualism debate.